AhmedRaafat14/theknower/README.md

 # TheKnower

+#### Disclaimer:
+Don't expect too much advanced things here this project and this repository maid mainly for the starters for anyone wants to see a good example of symfony, docker and webpack encore working together in one project so don't expect too much or too less if you are a starter or interested in this code.

+**What you can expect:**
+* You can find [screenshots here](images) if you want to see samples before running it locally.

+________________________

 > #### From the community to the community.
-> The Knower: is someone who has the knowledge of everything about some topics.
+> The Knower: is someone who has the knowledge of everything about everything in a specific domain.

-How many times you have searching for same functions over & over & over again! or even a class, or you wrote some cool function/class that you think it can be helpful for other developers like you!
+How many times you have searching for something over & over & over again! or you got to know something cool you think it can be helpful for other people!

-That is why I created this platform a place you can find a lot of shared PHP functions/classes or whatever related that is shared by the PHP community to help other PHP developers.
+That is why I created this platform a place you can find a lot of shared things or whatever related that is shared by the other people to help you.

-You will not only find people sharing native PHP code snippets but also frameworks related stuff will be there.
-It is your platform you decide what you want to share with the community.
+That is why I call it it is from community to community.

 **Requirements:**